vclab/virtual-vision-simulator/README.md

 - Make sure they all use the same version of python.
 (The version that comes with Panda3D is probably the best choice)

 - You will probably have to copy cv.lib and cv.pyd from the OPENCV_DIR/Python2.6/Lib/site-packages folder to the folder where your version of python is located.

+    - OPENCV_DIR is your opencv directory.
+By default this is C:\OpenCV2.1

+    - PANDA3D_DIR is your panda3D directory.
+By default this is C:\Panda3D-1.7.2

+- Make sure OPENCV_DIR\bin is added to your Path

 Linux-Ubuntu